Leakage Factor Solution

 Leakage Factor - Leakage Factor is defined as the magnetic flux which does not follow the particularly intended path in a magnetic circuit.

-Total Flux Per Pole - (Measured in Weber) - Total Flux Per Pole is defined as the total magnetic flux passing through one pole of a magnetic circuit or device, such as a transformer or an electric machine.
+Total Flux per Pole - (Measured in Weber) - Total Flux per Pole refers to the overall amount of magnetic flux passing through a single magnetic pole in an electric machine or transformer.

-Armature Flux per Pole - (Measured in Weber) - Armature Flux per Pole refers to the amount of magnetic flux that passes through the armature of an electric machine (such as a motor or a generator) per pole.
+Armature Flux per Pole - (Measured in Weber) - Armature Flux per Pole is the magnetic field strength generated by the armature winding in an electric machine per pole, crucial for inducing electromotive force and facilitating torque production.

 STEP 1: Convert Input(s) to Base Unit

-Total Flux Per Pole: 3.5 Weber --> 3.5 Weber No Conversion Required
+Total Flux per Pole: 9.8 Weber --> 9.8 Weber No Conversion Required

 Armature Flux per Pole: 8.5 Weber --> 8.5 Weber No Conversion Required